|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 The strong recommendations from COMOH align with endorsements from Toronto Public Health for post-secondary institutions to consider “policy measures to optimize vaccination coverage rates” among University Community Members.

-The recommendations of public health authorities are necessary to maintain a safe and healthy work and learning environment.
+Adhering to the recommendations of public health authorities are necessary to maintain a safe and healthy work and learning environment.
 As recognized by key national, provincial, and municipal public health leaders, vaccination is the most powerful tool we have to protect ourselves and our communities from COVID-19.

 1.1 To take reasonable precautions to protect and keep safe students, faculty, instructors, staff, volunteers and Guests at York by adopting measures to help limit the spread of the Coronavirus and the occurrence of COVID-19.